Benjamin Swann retrial: Ex-teacher guilty on five charges of sexually abusing young boys

 "These allegations are similar because the defendant did similar things to all of these boys."

-In his opening address, defence lawyer Sam Wimsett said the allegations were a "nightmare" that should only become Swann's reality if the charges were proved beyond reasonable doubt.

-But the evidence logically and forensically fell short, Wimsett said, stressing Swann very clearly denied the allegations.
+In his opening address, Wimsett said the evidence logically and forensically fell short of the burden of proof and he stressed Swann very clearly denied the allegations.

 A jury consisting of six men and six women retired to consider their verdicts last Monday at midday.

-Shortly after 4pm the following day, Justice Simon Moore told the group they could go to a majority verdict if a unanimous decision was not probable.
+Shortly after 4pm the following day, Justice Moore told the group they could go to a majority verdict if a unanimous decision was not probable.

+Their deliberations were then suspended for three sitting days while Auckland was plunged into alert level 3 to combat an outbreak of Covid-19 in the community.

+The jurors, all wearing masks, returned to court today and delivered their mixed verdicts shortly after 10am.

-Earlier he had told the jury that the reason this case was a retrial was "utterly irrelevant" and that retrials were not uncommon.
+Earlier Justice Moore had told the jury that the reason this case was a retrial was "utterly irrelevant" and that retrials were not uncommon.

-Justice Moore cautioned the jury against being influenced by prejudice or sympathy.
+He had cautioned the jury against being influenced by prejudice or sympathy.

 "As judges you must be fair and objective.
 You are a judge of the facts."